halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 ##### **Authorization Protocol**

 This option allows users to configure the authentication protocol for the TACACS+ server.
-This option contains mainly two protocols;
+This option contains mainly three protocols:

     Accepted values: ASCII / PAP / CHAP